 Can I get local account details to receive money?

-What if SCA fails on my device?
+What if Strong Customer Authentication (SCA) fails on my device?

 Make sure notifications are enabled, your authenticator/app is up‑to‑date, and you have connectivity.
 Then retry SCA.

-Payments Beta videos
+Payments videos

-Payments Beta: Setup and KYC | |
+Payments in Dext: Onboarding and regulatory verification | |

-Payments Beta: Managing Roles and Permissions | |
+Payments in Dext: Managing roles and permissions | |

-Payments Beta: Building Approval Workflows | |
+Payments in Dext: Building approval workflows | |

-Payments Beta: Funding Your Wallet | |
+Payments in Dext: Funding your wallet | |

-Payments Beta: Registering a Device for Payments Authentication | |
+Payments in Dext: Registering a device for payments authentication | |